Mike-Honey/hackathons/CSDC/README.md

 1. **EDA - Region, Country Time Series** - choose any Signal, then choose any collection of Countries or Regions to generate a time series (line chart).
 Each series/line represents a Country or Region.
 Additional slicers support filtering by Date range, Age Bucket, Gender, Is Weighted or Is Smoothed.
 2. **EDA - Region, Country Scatter** - choose any 2 Signals: Y-axis and X-Axis, then choose any collection of Countries or Regions to generate a scatter/bubble chart.
 Each bubble represents a country or region, sized for the number of respondents (for Y-axis Signal).
 The chart initially shows the last data avaialable.
 A **play** control at the bottom can be used to animate by day, or can be dragged to a specific date.
 Selecting a bubble (or it's entry in the legend) highlights the track of that series over time.
 Additional slicers support filtering by Date range, Age Bucket, Gender, Is Weighted or Is Smoothed.
 3. **EDA - Signal Time Series** - choose any collection of Signals, then choose a Country or Region to generate a time series (line chart).
 Each series/line represents a Signal.
 Additional slicers support filtering by Date range, Age Bucket, Gender, Is Weighted or Is Smoothed.
+4. **EDA - Likert Signals** - choose any collection of Likert scale Signals (e.g. "mask use"), then choose a Country or Region to generate a time series (column chart).
+Each series represents a specific Signal, sorted in order of their Likert scale sequence.
+Additional slicers support filtering by Date range, Age Bucket, Gender, Is Weighted or Is Smoothed.
+The raw signal results typically add to 100% for a single date, but smoothed and weighted results may not, as a result of the calculations applied by the survey publishers.
+5. **EDA - Age Time Series** - choose any Signal, then choose a Country or Region to generate a time series (line chart).
+Each series/line represents an Age Bucket, including the "overall" bucket.
+Additional slicers support filtering by Date range, Age Bucket, Gender, Is Weighted or Is Smoothed.
+6. **EDA - Gender Time Series** - choose any Signal, then choose a Country or Region to generate a time series (line chart).
+Each series/line represents a Gender, including the "overall" category.
+Additional slicers support filtering by Date range, Age Bucket, Gender, Is Weighted or Is Smoothed.

 **Discussion**